 Growing concerns about never heard before health hazards, diseases and abnormalities because of consumption of chemically produced farm products, is now creating an atmosphere and awakening for use of the conventional farming methods, i.e. the concept of Organic farming.

 He has developed a routine of using agriculture practice that relies on techniques such as crop rotation, green manure, compost, and biological pest control.
-Utilisation of all the major techniques like Mulching, poly-cropping, rotation of soil, etc. are practised by him and he is yielding significant results.
+The utilisation of all the major techniques like Mulching, poly-cropping, rotation of soil, etc. are practiced by him and he is yielding significant results.

-He says that this is the only answer to the ever growing usage of modern era chemicals and eating chemical enriched nutrients in form of fruits n veggies.
-His views on other aspects of global warming and environment were also quite interesting and worth giving a thought.
+He says that this is the only answer to the ever-growing usage of modern era chemicals and eating chemical enriched nutrients in form of fruits n veggies.
+His views on other aspects of global warming and the environment were also quite interesting and worth giving a thought.

-It takes about 1 kg of fresh rose petals to produce 1.5 litres of reasonable quality of rose water, and 2 litres of commercial quality of Rose water.
+It takes about 1 kg of fresh rose petals to produce 1.5 liters of a reasonable quality of rose water, and 2 liters of commercial quality of Rosewater.
 It usually takes about 6-8 hours to process a batch of 8-9 kgs of rose petals at his plant.

 He is planning to expose his entire setup to the outside world now, but again on a pilot basis only.
 He invited me to come over again and stay at his farm and spend time to go through his entire process of distillations and also various other farming practices.

-Of coursehe plans to charge a nominal fees for this, but I guess no amount of fees will be enough to experience such an extravagant effort and success in efforts to promote Organic farming and trying to save the ecological setup.
-And of course the oil production part is the prime attraction – so if anybody is interested – please contact me for further inputs.
+Of course, he plans to charge a nominal fee for this, but I guess no amount of fees will be enough to experience such an extravagant effort and success in efforts to promote Organic farming and trying to save the ecological setup.
+And of course, the oil production part is the prime attraction – so if anybody is interested – please contact me for further inputs.